 Chain-of-custody forms will be prepared for groups of samples collected at a given location on a given day.
 Each chain-of-custody form will be prepared in triplicate.
 Two of the three copies (white and pink) will accompany each shipment of samples to the laboratory.
-The yellow copy is kept in LFR's QA/QC file, and the pink copy is kept in the project file.
+The yellow copy is kept in the quality assurance/quality control (QA/QC) file and the pink copy is kept in the project file.
 The chain-of-custody form documents the identity of all personnel involved in sample transfer.

-For QA/QC purposes, LFR will also collect one blind field duplicate soil sample for every 10 composite soil samples collected, with a minimum of 1 duplicate sample per day.
+For QA/QC purposes, one blind field duplicate soil sample will be collected for every 10 composite soil samples collected, with a minimum of one duplicate sample per day.
 The duplicate sampling program represents greater than 10 percent of the total number of samples proposed for analysis.
 One equipment blank and one trip blank will be collected per batch of samples submitted to the laboratory.
 Equipment blanks will be collected by preparing sample containers and collection trowels or scoops as if a soil sample will be collected.
-The collection trowel or scoop will then have distilled and deionized (DI) water poured over the sampling trowel or scoop.
-As the DI water is poured over the trowel or scoop, a sample container will be used to collect the runoff water from the trowel or scoop.
+Distilled or deionized (DI) water will then be poured over the sampling trowel or scoop.
+As the distilled or DI water is poured over the trowel or scoop a sample container will be used to collect the runoff water from the trowel or scoop.
 The sample container with the runoff water will then be sealed, labeled, and logged as described herein.
 One equipment blank will be analyzed for each phase of sampling.
 The remaining equipment blanks will be collected and submitted to the laboratory on hold.
 The trip blank will only be analyzed if detectable levels of lead are found in the equipment blank.
-Additional blanks may be analyzed by the laboratory if sample contamination is suspected by LFR, the DTSC, or the laboratory.
+Additional blanks may be analyzed by the laboratory if sample contamination is suspected.